IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 This makes the *emulator* delay one or two slots, but we also need to delay in our *model*, to keep the model state in sync with the emulator.
-We do this using corresponding calls to :hsobj:`Plutus.Contract.Test.ContractModel.wait` in the definition of :hsobj:`Plutus.Contract.Test.ContractModel.nextState`:
+We do this using corresponding calls to :hsobj:`Plutus.Contract.Test.ContractModel.Interface.wait` in the definition of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState`:

 .. literalinclude:: GameModel.hs
    :start-after: START nextState Lock v2